BHM Course: Full Form, Details, Scope, Insights, More

 • The BHM course eligibility also includes that the candidates must score a minimum of 50% in the class 12th boards.

-• Besides this, for some colleges it is mandatory for students to have studied English in their class 12th.
+• Besides this, for some colleges, students must have studied English in their 12th grade.

-Also Read: World’s Top Chefs Who are bestowed with the “Michelin Star” – the highest honour in the international culinary industry.
+Also, read the World’s Top Chefs who are bestowed with the “Michelin Star,” the highest honour in the international culinary industry.

 BHM Entrance Exam 2024